 - Outstanding written and verbal communication skills;

-- Excellent organizational and project management skills and ability to effectively prioritize multiple tasks and meet deadlines;
+- Excellent organizational and project management skills and ability to effectively prioritize multiple tasks and meet deadline;

 - Ability to respond with flexibility to demands and requirements and adjust to ambiguous circumstances and change;

-- Ability to transport items, and the ability to set up and take down meeting equipment (chairs, tables, projectors, screens, etc.); may require the ability to climb stairs.
+- Ability to be in multiple locations in the course of a given day, the ability to transport items, and the ability to set up and take down meeting equipment (chairs, tables, projectors, screens, etc.); may require the ability to climb stairs.

-- Principal or assistant principal experience at the secondary level;
+- Principal or assistant principal experience, preferably at the high school level;

 Stand for Children consists of two separate entities.
 Stand for Children, Inc., a grassroots membership organization is exempt under section 501(c)(4) of the Internal Revenue Code, and Stand for Children Leadership Center, a leadership development organization is exempt under section 501(c)(3)